 Skip to main content

-• Monitor active operations in real-time
+• Monitor active operations in real-time.

-• Track operation history from the past 14 days
+• Track operation history from the past 14 days.

-• Identify and troubleshoot failed processes
+• Identify and troubleshoot failed processes.

 The Task Manager maintains a visible history of all operations performed in the past 14 days.
+Older tasks are automatically archived.

 Accessing the Task Manager